5B4AON/aprsrover/README.md

 ## Examples
 See the [examples/](examples/README.md) directory for a wide range of real-world and modular usage scenarios, including:
-- Integration of APRS, GPS, Tracks, Switch, HW Info, and UltraSonic modules for remote rover control, telemetry, and system monitoring.
+- Integration of APRS, GPS, Tracks, Switch, HW Info, UltraSonic, and Servo modules for remote rover control, telemetry, and system monitoring.
-- Synchronous and asynchronous movement and turning with Tracks, including acceleration smoothing, interruption, and dummy/mock PWM usage.
+- Synchronous and asynchronous movement and turning with Tracks and Servo, including acceleration smoothing, interruption, and dummy/mock PWM usage.
 - Synchronous and asynchronous distance measurement with UltraSonic, including observer registration and dummy/mock GPIO usage.
 - Registering APRS message callbacks to control rover movement, respond with position or status, and handle acknowledgements.
-- Demonstrations of dummy/test backends for GPS, PWM, HW Info, APRS, Switch, and UltraSonic modules for safe testing without hardware.
+- Demonstrations of dummy/test backends for GPS, PWM, HW Info, APRS, Switch, UltraSonic, and Servo modules for safe testing without hardware.
-- End-to-end integration scripts combining APRS, GPS and Tracks.
+- End-to-end integration scripts combining various modules.
 - Example scripts organized by feature and by sync/async usage, with clear separation of dummy and real hardware scenarios.

 Browse the `examples/` subfolders for focused demonstrations of each module and integration pattern.